capitalisttofu/stock-market-streaming-app/performance_test_logs/README.md

 completes and the ema value is calculated from the latest trade event for that symbol in the window.
 For `test_buy_sell_consumer` we use the value we injected into the EMAResultEvent described previously.

+We also provide some screenshots of the performance during the run form the Flink Web UI dashboard.

 In `with_paralellism_3` logs, we used 3 partitions per kafka topic with the flink job using parallism 3.
 There was/is a bug in our test consumer that it might timeout and stop working after some time, and thus